RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 |SShi-qi Mei|Performance optimizations for ReactNative Client|
 |Prajval Raval|Google Action for Google Home and Server-side improvements to support VUI|

-This, in combination, allowed us to accomodate a total of **TWENTY TWO** great students this summer season.
+This, in combination, allowed us to accomodate a total of **TWENTY TWO** ethusiastic students this summer season.

 ### Update on April 10, 2019